yusufocaliskan/nexjs-clean-setup/README.md

 Install the Docker Desktop application on your computer and run the following command.

-`docker-compose -f docker-compose.dev.yml up --build`
+`cd docker-files && docker-compose -f docker-compose.dev.yml up --build`

 Now you're good to go 🚀